 1972 Eisenhower Dollar – Type 2 (High Relief)

 The 1972 Philadelphia Minted Ike Dollar Type 2 reverse is the rarest of all three varieties.
-This was created when a proof reverse die was mistakenly used in August at the Philadelphia mint.
-This type was created from a single die and was used only once.
+This was created when a proof reverse die was mistakenly used in August at the Philadelphia mint facility.
+This type was created from a single coin die and was used in only one production run.
 This variety is identified by the absence of islands beneath Florida on the earth rising above the moon.
 Instead of islands, there are three incuse lines that look like water.
-Additionally, North America and South America seemed to fade out at... the top and bottom of the earth.Continue to 5 of 7 below.
+Additionally, North America and South America seemed to fade out at the top and bottom of the earth.Continue to 5 of 7 below.

 05 of 07